With a life steeped in music and performance, Kiirstin Marilyn isn't just at home on the stage - she was born to it.

 In the summer of 2013, Kiirstin began working with producer, Benny Reiner, and released her first collaboration with Reiner, a single called “The Struggle,” in December of 2013 to much acclaim.
 In May of 2014 she released their second collaboration, “Long Time Coming,” along with a video directed by Greg Lassik of Endless Wave Studios.
 She is currently working on a sophomore EP with Reiner, Ghosts, set to be released early 2015, and just recently released another collaboration with Greg Lassik, a horror inspired music video for the title track.

-In the past year Kiirstin also enlisted the drumming talents of Matt Reardon and bass/synth talents of John Shilkoski to round out her live sound.
-The trio recently completed an Eastern Seaboard tour this past October and are looking towards a Western tour in the spring of 2015.
+Kiirstin recently completed an Eastern Seaboard tour this past October and is looking towards a Western tour in the spring of 2015.

 "I really like her stuff.
 Her voice is unique, different and refreshing."